Font Size:

 Shortage Area Designations

-Shortage area designations are evaluated by the Office of Primary Care and Rural Health (OPCRH) to ensure underserved communities may participate in federal and state programs targeting their unique needs.
+Shortage area designations are evaluated by the Office of Primary Care and Rural Health (OPCRH) to ensure that vulnerable communities can participate in federal and state programs that address their unique needs.
 The shortage designations include Health Professional Shortage Areas (HPSA) and Medically Underserved Areas/Populations (MUA/P).

 Health Professional Shortage Area (HPSA)